SyahrialZky/proyek-analisis-data/README.md

-# 🚴‍♂️ Bike Rentals - Final Data Analytics Project
+# 🚴‍♂️ Bike Sharing - Final Data Analytics Project

 Welcome to my final project for the Dicoding course **"Belajar Analisis Data Dengan Python"**.
 In this project, I dive deep into the world of **bike-sharing** data, analyzing trends and patterns using **Python**.
 This includes **Data Wrangling**, **Exploratory Data Analysis (EDA)**, and **Data Visualization**.
 To make this analysis more interactive, I also created a **dashboard** using **Streamlit**.
 Feel free to explore it by clicking the link on the right sidebar or [here](https://bike-sharing-syahrial.streamlit.app/).